*This post contains affiliate links — as an Amazon Associate I earn from qualifying purchases. Please see my disclosure for details*.

 - graham cracker crumbs – you can crush whole graham crackers in a food processor, in a plastic bag using a rolling pin, or you can do what I did and buy store-bought graham cracker crumbs!

-- cinnamon – adds a bit of warmth to the crust and works so well with the graham cracker and cocoa flavors!
+- cinnamon – adds a bit of warmth to the crust and works so well with the graham cracker and cocoa flavors in your cannoli pie crust!

-- unsweetened cocoa powder – many cannoli shell recipes call for a bit of cocoa powder, so I was hoping to recreate some of that flavor!
+- unsweetened cocoa powder – many cannoli shell recipes call for a bit of cocoa powder, so I was hoping to recreate some of that flavor with the graham cracker crust of this cannoli pie!

 - sugar – makes the crust nice and sweet